Kiranats2006/E-commerce-assignment/Readme.md

 - Create the card component with props.
 - Design the homepage layout using grid or flexbox.

-Here’s the updated README content from Milestone 9 to 12:

----

 ## Milestone 9

 - Created a form to add products, allowing multiple product images as input.